viralhysteria/Psychoacademia/hello.md

 <DT><A HREF="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2689518/">Human Cannabinoid Pharmacokinetics</A><br>
 <DT><A HREF="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3056407/">Human Hallucinogen Research: Guidelines for Safety</A><br>
 <DT><A HREF="https://pubmed.ncbi.nlm.nih.gov/6290570/">Hyporesponsiveness to the immunosuppressant effects of delta-8-tetrahydrocannabinol - PubMed</A><br>
-<DT><A HREF="https://www.mdpi.com/1422-0067/22/2/835">Free Full-Text | A Single Dose of Psilocybin Increases Synaptic Density and Decreases 5-HT2A Receptor Density in the Pig Brain</A><br>
+<DT><A HREF="https://www.mdpi.com/1422-0067/22/2/835">A Single Dose of Psilocybin Increases Synaptic Density and Decreases 5-HT2A Receptor Density in the Pig Brain</A><br>
-<DT><A HREF="https://www.mdpi.com/1422-0067/22/14/7302/htm">Free Full-Text | Epigenetic Regulation of Cannabinoid-Mediated Attenuation of Inflammation and Its Impact on the Use of Cannabinoids to Treat Autoimmune Diseases</A><br>
+<DT><A HREF="https://www.mdpi.com/1422-0067/22/14/7302/htm">Epigenetic Regulation of Cannabinoid-Mediated Attenuation of Inflammation and Its Impact on the Use of Cannabinoids to Treat Autoimmune Diseases</A><br>
 <DT><A HREF="https://www.tandfonline.com/doi/abs/10.1080/1028415X.2018.1478766?journalCode=ynns20">Improvement of cognitive function in schizophrenia with N-acetylcysteine: A theoretical review: Nutritional Neuroscience: Vol 23, No 2</A><br>
 <DT><A HREF="https://pubmed.ncbi.nlm.nih.gov/20827462/">Intrahippocampal LSD accelerates learning and desensitizes the 5-HT(2A) receptor in the rabbit, Romano et al - PubMed</A><br>
 <DT><A HREF="https://www.sciencedirect.com/science/article/pii/S0376871619304892#bib0015">Investigating the causal effect of cannabis use on cognitive function with a quasi-experimental co-twin design - ScienceDirect</A><br>